ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ## Link a Continuous Delivery service instance to a Git Project
 {: #git_projects_cd_instance_linking_validating}

-Linking a Continuous Delivery (CD) service instance to a Git project enables linking your Git project direcly to an exising Git repo.
-This integration allows you to streamline your development workflow and ensure that your code is always up-to-date and deployable.
+ Git projects must be linked to a Continuous Delivery service instance using a toolchain because Git Repos and Issue Tracking are a component of the Continuous Delivery service.
+Adding your project to a toolchain makes it easier to use other tools such as Continuous Delivery Pipelines or DevOps Insights.
+Thus, it streamlines your development workflows and improves your code quality.

-To link your CD service instance and toolchain instance to a Git project, you can use UI or API.
+To link your CD service instance and toolchain instance to a Git project, you can use the UI or API.

 ### Link Continuous Delivery and toolchain instances in the UI
 {: #git_projects_cd_instance_linking_validating-ui}